 - 1. Proposals will be supported where heritage assets and their settings are conserved or enhanced in line with their significance. - 2.
-Proposals that affect heritage assets will be required to demonstrate an understanding of the significance of the assets and their settings, identify the impact of the development upon them and provide a clear justification for the development in order that a decision can be made as to whether the merits of the proposals for the site bring public benefits which decisively outweigh the harm arising from the proposals. - 3.
+Proposals that affect heritage assets will be required to demonstrate an understanding of the significance of the assets and their settings, identify the impact of the development upon them and provide a clear justification for the development. in order that a decision can be made as to whether the merits of the proposals for the site bring public benefits which decisively outweigh the harm arising from the proposals.
+For designated heritage assets: - i) Where substantial harm is identified, there must be substantial public benefits that outweigh the harm. - ii) Where less than substantial harm is identified, the harm will be weighed against the public benefits of the proposal, including securing its optimum viable use. - 3.
 Proposals affecting a heritage asset and/or its setting will be considered against the following criteria, where relevant: - a) The significance of the asset; - b) Whether the proposals would be sympathetic to the character and appearance of the asset and any feature of special historic, architectural, artistic or archaeological interest that it possesses; - c) Whether the proposals would preserve conserve and enhance the character and appearance of the heritage asset by virtue of siting, scale, building form, massing, height, materials and quality of detail; - d) Whether the proposals would respect the asset's relationship with the historic street pattern, topography, urban spaces, landscape, views and landmarks; - e) Whether the proposals would demonstrate high standards of design appropriate to the historic environment; - f) Whether the proposals would contribute to the long-term maintenance and management of the asset; - g) Whether the proposals would appropriately provide for 'in-situ' preservation, or investigation and recording, of archaeology; and - h) Whether the proposed use is compatible with the asset.

 23.1 This policy applies to all heritage assets, including Listed Buildings, Conservation Areas, Scheduled Monuments and non-designated assets of all kinds.
 Bennerley Viaduct, Boots and D H Lawrence heritage are of special importance.
 The proposals for the Awsworth site allocation (Policy 4) are designed to minimise impact on the Viaduct, while proposals at Boots (Core Strategy Policy 2) are being carefully assessed so as to minimise impacts on the listed buildings there.
+Proposals for Chetwynd Barracks (Policy 3.1) should recognise the importance of designated and non-designated heritage assets within the site.